 The 420HC steel fixed blade is sharp and durable.
 It’s beefy enough to pry around bones and socket joints and sharpens like a dream in the field.
 The knife comes with a black, heavy-duty nylon sheath for transport.

-Best Deer Skinning Knife: Argali Serac
+Best Skinning Knife: Argali Serac

 Argali makes excellent gear, and its Serac knife is a skinning win.
 The knife’s airy 2.1-ounce weight means it feels great in hand, and when you combine the weight with the 3-inch blade length, you get a knife that handles remarkably well.